 Inflation hurts those who are retired and on a fixed-income the worst.
 When you’re retired, you don’t have the same capacity to earn as you did in your younger years.
 It’s not as easy to earn more money to keep up with a higher cost of living.

 Social Security may give out raises, but they’re based on drastically understated increases in the consumer price index.
-I know inflation is running higher than reported because I see it with my own eyes and I hear it from everybody I talk to about it.
+I know inflation is running higher than reported because I see it with my own eyes and I hear it from everybody I talk to.

 Will inflation get better?

-Can we be hopeful that inflation will come down in 2023?
+Can we hope that inflation will come down in 2023?
 Honestly, I’m not that hopeful.
 We may be in for a long slog.
 As in the 1980s, it may take a deep recession and significantly higher interest rates to get inflation under control.

 There are signs we’re already in a recession, but the unemployment rate is still low.
 The Fed will continue to increase rates until they get the recession they need to get inflation under control.